mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Get the category the user clicked on.
 #.
 Using this category as a key, set all the values in the **ttCombo** widget list
-   to the list returned by the lookup dictionary, rather than the entry widget, which is why the ``allValues`` option is used.
+   to the list returned by the lookup dictionary, rather than the entry widget, which is why the allValues==True option is used.
 #.
-Change the displayed value of 'items' to '...'.
+Change the entry value of 'items' to '...' which is why allValues==False.
+This will
+   overwrite any selection the user had made.
+#.
+Blank line.
+#.
+Create the main function, ``main``.
+It will have no parameters.
+Most Python applications
+   have a main driving function.
+#.
+The documentation line for ``main``
 #.
 Blank line.
 #.
 Create the three categories.
 #.
 Create an instance of ``Window`` assigned to ``gui``.